Simply copy and paste the following command line in your terminal to create your first Strapi project.

 So that's you, now:

-The Content Manager is probably one of your favorite plugin.
-Its purpose is to make content edition as easy as possible.
+The Content Manager is probably one of your favorite plugins.
+Its purpose is to make content editions as easy as possible.
 But it was a bit too busy.

 The previous version of the Setting View was mixing the settings of the List View and of the Edit View.